How to Meditate – Simple meditation for beginners

 I want to meditate however I keep getting distracted.
 Meditation does not work for me, I can’t control my thoughts.
 How to meditate?
 How long should I meditate?
+What are simple meditation techniques for beginners.
 These are some of the questions and concerns my friends and people I teach have when it comes to meditation.

 Meditation is an approach that helps train our mind to stay calm and in order to train our mind to stay calm we have to sit in silence and stillness that most of us find challenging.